 The appeals court ruled that Ms. Lepine could not sue GEICO as a defendant until she obtains either a judgment against or a settlement with Mr. Taylor, GEICO’s insured.

-Check out some more claims with GEICO for particular body parts
+Check out some other interesting articles on injury claims and settlements with GEICO

 - GEICO car accident claims in Florida

 - neck injury claims with GEICO in Florida